jhuebert/iotfsdb/README.md

 | `MONTH` | `yyyyMM`   | `202411`   | Represents 00:00 of the first day of the month through 23:59 of the last day of a given month |
 | `YEAR`  | `yyyyMM`   | `2024`     | Represents 00:00 of the first day of January through 23:59 of December 31 of a given year     |

-### Archival

-Partitions can be archived which results in the file data being compressed and the data becomes read only.
-Querying data in an archived partition results in the partition being decompressed to a temporary file.
-The temporary file is removed after the partition is closed due to being idle.

 ### Partition Example

 #### Series Configuration